Start9Labs/btcpayserver-startos/docs/instructions.md

 ## Creating your Account

 When you visit your BTCPay Server for the first time, you will be asked to create an account - this will be the admin user account.
 Note, *you are creating an account with yourself* - there are no third parties involved storing your password on a remote server.
 The password is stored on the Embassy in the BTCPay Server database and is not editable from the service config page.
+Please save this password in a password manager, such as Bitwarden.

 By default, additional registrations are disabled.
 This means once you create an account, no one else will be permitted to create an account on your instance.
 The admin user can add additional accounts under `Server settings > Users`.